drscotthawley/DLAIE/Projects/README.md

 ## "Deliverables:"

-* **Proposal**: Your first required work on this project will be a one-page proposal for your project, describing the concept of your project, its purpose (why you are doing it), a list of equipment/software/data you will obtain and use for the project, and a timeline consisting of various "milestones" to meet along the way and with which to track your progress.  **Due Friday Oct 22 by noon,**  uploaded as PDF to Blackboard.
+* **Proposal**: Your first required work on this project will be a one-page proposal for your project, describing the concept of your project, its purpose (why you are doing it), a list of equipment/software/data you will obtain and use for the project, and a timeline consisting of various "milestones" to meet along the way and with which to track your progress.  **Due Friday Oct 13 by noon,**  uploaded as PDF to Canvas.
 * **Presentation:** Scheduled for our final exam time period.
 Since we have 2 hours and 12 students, that will mean 10 minutes per person -- note that 10 minutes goes by very quickly!
 You will be asked to *prerecord* your presentation so that this can go smoothly.